 The option to customize your intranet.
 This can be a powerful tool to spread your culture and image.
 Have your intranet branded with your logo and chosen colors.

 Mobile intranet app

 Step 4: Assess potential intranet software options

-So...what is the best intranet software?
+So...what is the best intranet platform for you?
 It’s certainly a difficult question to answer, as many solutions offer different focuses and feature sets.
 You've now considered the features you want and your business requirements.
 Besides pricing and customer service there’s one main differentiator when considering vendors: choosing between a traditional or a social intranet.

 Choose a traditional intranet (Intranet 1.0)